dwp/gysp-customer-frontend/README.md

 make up
 ```

-This will now be available at at your configered URL, default is: `http://localhost:3001`.
+This will now be available at your configured URL, default is: `http://localhost:3001`.

 #### Stopping